Environmental Protection and Other Legislation Amendment Bill 2020

 12.31 pmMr KRAUSEMixed

-Raised concerns about duplication of functions with the Rehabilitation Commissioner and criticised the government for allowing unrehabilitated mines in Willowbank to become dumps.
+Raised concerns about duplication of functions between the Rehabilitation Commissioner and the mining regulator, and highlighted local issues with unrehabilitated mines in Willowbank being turned into dumps.

-My concern is that the Rehabilitation Commissioner, in relation to those local issues in Willowbank, will not have any power at all to deal with rehabilitation of mines because there is a process underway, which the government is allowing to proceed, that is seeing them turned into dumps.2020-08-11View Hansard
+My concern is that the Rehabilitation Commissioner, in relation to those local issues in Willowbank, will not have any power at all to deal with rehabilitation of mines.2020-08-11View Hansard

 12.46 pmMr LASTMixed